Network Architecture and Cloud Computing

 What is special about this program?

-Students who enroll in this program can earn their Network +, Security +, Linux+, Linux Professional Institute (LPIC), Cisco Certified Network Associate (CCNA), and Amazon AWS Solutions Architect certifications.
+Students who enroll in this program can earn their Network+, Linux+, Security+, Linux Professional Institute (LPIC), Cisco Certified Network Associate (CCNA), and Amazon AWS Cloud Foundations, AWS Cloud Developer, and AWS Cloud Solutions Architect certifications.
 Careers Available: The following titles are examples of careers associated with both the Network Administrator and Information Security & Assurance programs but not limited to:

 - Network Administrator